 The bed is upstairs and overlooks the apartment.
-It has a comfortable fully-sprung double mattress, goose down duvet and pillows and pure cotton sheets.
+It has a comfortable hotel-quality double bed, Siberian white goose down duvet and pillows and pure Pima/ Egyptian cotton sheets.
 Read in comfort with vintage Anglepoise reading lights.
-Please note that the head height in the loft is somewhat restricted, and the mattress is consequently low.
+PLEASE NOTE that the head height in the loft is somewhat restricted, and the bed is consequently low.

 The apartment is designed for two people, but a hotel-quality, foldaway bed is available for a third guest.
 A surcharge of €10, to cover the cost of the extra laundry, will be applied if two people occupy the apartment as as twin.
 This will be collected in cash, upon arrival.

 The bathroom has a high-pressure shower and loads of storage space.